 Frustrated with the lack of power to fight for championships, Red Bull end their twelve season year relationship with Renault and will use Honda power for the first time in 2019.
 With Daniel Ricciardo heading off to the Renault works team, Max Verstappen became the de facto team leader, with 2016 GP2 Champion Pierre Gasly stepping up from the Toro Rosso team.
 What were the expectations for Red Bull in the their first year with Honda?
 It’s difficult to really know, but a podium finish certainly got things off on the right foot.
 Red Bull finished third in the Constructors’ Championship for a third consecutive season, amassing two less points than they did in 2018 with Renault power.

-Red Bull scored the same number of wins as Ferrari this year, with Max Verstappen claiming all three.
+Red Bull scored the same number of wins as Ferrari in 2019, with Max Verstappen claiming all three.
 Their first of the year, fittingly, came at their home race in Austria, and the Dutchman added to that in Germany and Brazil.
 He even guided them to three pole positions – their highest tally since their last championship-winning year – but a grid penalty in Mexico saw him start only third.

 For all of Verstappen’s success, it was the other side of the garage which prevented Red Bull from challenging for second in the Constructors’ Championship.
 Pierre Gasly joined the team at the start of 2019, but proved to be uncompetitive in the high pressure environment.
 He finished in the top five only twice, with a best result of fourth at Silverstone, before being demoted back to Toro Rosso.
 Instead, Red Bull promoted rookie Alex Albon into the main team.
 While he too was unable to match Verstappen, Albon finished in the top five more consistently, with five top five results.
 That would have been six with a podium finish, had Lewis Hamilton not clattered into the side of him in Brazil.
 Read more: Red Bull’s 2019 F1 Season in Stats.